limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 Go live operational kickoff with ITOPs              |   No    | is this applicable?
 Does ITOPS have role on this applicaiton?
 Closeout session with Risk Vision working group              | Green      | ATO just completed 8/15/18 ECSO ongoing governing / operational processes in place              | Yellow      | Need to define roles and processes for operation
 Validation that all SLAs being met              |Yellow       | Are there application-level SLAs other than infrastructure (AWS) that need to be defined?
+Would like to see the AWS SLAs.
 Continuous monitoring of security, compute usage, performance, availability, etc. fully operational   | Green      | AWS does this
-Complete any outstanding contract actions (including cancellations, mods, etc.)         |  N/A     | Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |  N/A     | Not applicable 100% post-cutover checklist completed              | No      | Checklist under development by CAS; not yet available COMPLETED ALL Operations Tasks              | Yellow     | Cutover has happened but no real users planned until spring 2019; questions about roles, funding (FY19+) and ongoing operations with ECSO; are appliation level SLA's needed?
+Complete any outstanding contract actions (including cancellations, mods, etc.)         |  N/A     | Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |  N/A     | Not applicable 100% post-cutover checklist completed              | No      | Checklist under development by CAS; not yet available COMPLETED ALL Operations Tasks              | Yellow     | Unsure about funding for FY19; appliation SLA's need to be developed.

 ### Retire / Decommission Legacy System
 Task                                                    | Status    | Comments (only if yellow or red)